roncoalson/CMCA-master/hiv.md

 youtubeID: kcHbjDlhIy4
 ---

-### Cannabis helps alleviate the symptoms of HIV and associated medications.
+### Cannabis helps alleviate the symptoms associated with HIV treatments and HIV medications?

-These symptoms include:
+HIV is an approved qualifying condition to receive a medical cannabis card in Illinois.
+More than 1.2 million Americans suffer from HIV.
+Many people in Chicago use cannabis to help with their successful treatment.
+Some of the symptoms that HIV patients find cannabis helps with include:

 * Nausea and vomiting
 * Weakness
 * Loss of appetite